hardenedvault/vaultboot/Howtobuild.md

 Most buildtime options are defined in the main Makefile and module definitions under `modules` subdir, and runtime options are defined in shell scripts under `initrd`.
 Their role could be learned from these code.

-Currently there are 3 generic "board" configs for x86_64 architecture: qemu-hvault-tpm2, qemu-hvault-generic, and qemu-hvault-legacy, which supports tpm2, tpm1 and no tpm, respectively. coreboot images for qemu will be built if you choose to build coreboot firmware for them.
+Currently there are 3 generic "board" configs for x86_64 architecture: qemu-hvault-tpm2, qemu-hvault-generic, and qemu-hvault-legacy, which supports tpm2, tpm1 and no tpm, respectively.
+Despite their name, their resulted payload has no problem running on real mainboards. coreboot images for qemu will be built if you choose to build coreboot firmware for them.

 USB stack will not be loaded by default.
 If you need to use USB keyboards, add a runtime option `export CONFIG_USB_KEYBOARD=y` to your "board" config.